GravityPDF/gravity-pdf-documentation/docs/v5/v4-to-v5-migration.md

 ### Removed /resources/ Directory

 The `/resources/` directory, which contained assets (images and CSS) used in v3 example template files, has been removed.
-If your custom template(s) relied on files in this directory, you'll need to move them to the [PDF Working Directory](developer-first-custom-pdf.md#working-directory) and update your template(s).
+If your custom template(s) relied on files in this directory then you'll need to move them to the [PDF Working Directory](developer-first-custom-pdf.md#working-directory) and update your template(s).

 ### Gravity PDF Customers